bjornvester/xjc-gradle-plugin/README.md

 * It supports parallel execution (enabled with "org.gradle.parallel=true", possibly along with "org.gradle.priority=low", in your gradle.properties file).

 * It supports _most_, but not all (yet), of the functionality provided by XJC.
 Check the configuration section and the road map section to get an idea of what is possible.

+* It does _not_ yet fully support the Gradle instant execution cache (experimental at the time of this writing, enabled by "org.gradle.unsafe.configuration-cache=true")

 ## Configuration
 Apply the plugin ID "com.github.bjornvester.xjc" as documented in the [Gradle Plugin portal page](https://plugins.gradle.org/plugin/com.github.bjornvester.xjc), e.g. like this (for the Groovy DSL):